 As part of their role, they may be required to investigate the cause of the loss (e.g. how a fire started), conduct witness interviews, take statements and consult with police, fire authorities, emergency services, government agencies and specialists.
 They can also engage the services of licensed private investigators, structural engineers and others to gather further information.

 A loss adjuster may also be required to inspect and/or evaluate damage, estimate costs or commercial value, examine reports or other documents, evaluate losses and quantify settlement amounts.

 Once they have gathered the required information, they then report on their findings, propose solutions and may engage in negotiating settlements and agreements between the parties.

 Depending on the circumstances, the loss adjuster may also be called on to take part in dispute resolution proceedings.

 Loss adjusters are sometimes insurance company employees or independent individuals and companies hired by the insurers.
 After evaluating the loss, they provide their findings and recommendations back to the company so the claims process can continue.
 They are often brought in during very busy times such as in the wake of natural disasters.
 Claimants (policyholders or the ‘Insured’) can also hire a loss adjuster to provide a second opinion if they suspect their insurance company is not acting in good faith.

 What do I need to do?

-If a loss adjuster is appointed to work through your claim, we will let you know at the beginning of the process and keep you regularly updated about their progress.
+If a loss adjuster is appointed to work through your claim, your insurer will let you know at the beginning of the process and keep you regularly updated about their progress.

-We are committed to working with you to minimise emotional and financial stress associated with making an insurance claim.
-So if you have any questions about your claim, our Expert Care Team is always here to help… 1800 661 662.
+At EBM RentCover, we are committed to working with you to minimise emotional and financial stress associated with making an insurance claim.
+So, if you have any questions about your claim or the way we use loss adjusters, our Expert Care Team is here to help… 1800 661 662.